yothad/VI_home_assignment/README.md

 ## Output
 The main output is `export/exported_members.csv`, listing member IDs and churn risk scores for high-risk, live members.

+## Comments
+Notebooks are used for simplicity of the home assignment, it's easy to see step-by=step-run.
+Also, for deployment I would have used a yml settings file.

 ## Requirements